tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/vod_procedure_template.html.markdown

 ## Import

-Vod procedure template can be imported using the name, e.g.
+VOD procedure template can be imported using the name, e.g.

 ```
 $ terraform import tencentcloud_vod_procedure_template.foo tf-procedure